|Air Pollution Control Program fact sheet||

 It is similar, but not the same as DERA.
 An option exists for matching DERA funds, which increases money available for these types of projects.

-Does Missouri or the Missouri Department of Natural Resources “make money” on the Volkswagen Trust?
+Does Missouri or the department “make money” on the Volkswagen Trust?

 What happens if not all of the trust funds are spent?